Can You Buy a Home in NYC Without a Credit Check?

 In addition to your credit report, lenders and others also look at your FICO (short for Fair Isaac Corporation) score.
 The most excellent—and highest—FICO score range is 750–850.

-It is score ranges between 300–600 that limit your opportunities and should be your focus for credit repair.
+Scores between 300 and 600 limit your opportunities and should be your focus for credit repair.

-In How to Improve Your Credit Score to Get Approved for an Apartment, of those five factors, “your payment history and your percentage of utilization in relation to your full limit” has the biggest impact on your score.
+In How to Improve Your Credit Score to Get Approved for an Apartment, of those five factors, "your payment history and your percentage of utilization about your full limit" has the most significant impact on your score.

-In the piece we explored easy ways to get started repairing your credit—including fixing errors on your report, paying down your balances, and automating payments, as well as more sophisticated measures.
+In the piece, we explored easy ways to start repairing your credit—including fixing errors on your report, paying down your balances, automating payments, and more sophisticated measures.

-You can find expert tips on how to improve your score directly from the article.
+You can find expert tips on improving your score directly from the article.

 More from Your Mortgage